dklawren/docker-bugzilla/README.md

 * Running latest Fedora (20)
 * Preconfigured with initial data and test product
 * Running Apache2 and MySQL Community Server 5.6
-* Openssh running via systemd so you can ssh in to the system to make changes
+* Openssh server so you can ssh in to the system to make changes
 * Code resides in `/home/bugzilla/devel/htdocs/bugzilla` and can be updated using standard git commands

 ##### How to build